FICTURE7/CoCSharp/README.md

 Clash of Clans library written in C# to handle networking, csv files and more to come.
 It was written based off of the [Clash of Clans Documentation Project](https://github.com/clanner/cocdp/).

 ## What can it do?
-* CoCSharp.Data:
+* CoCSharp.Data: CSV file structures and other data structures.
   * Includes classes for reading CSV files.
   * Includes classes for managing CSV files and downloading them.
   * Includes classes for all CSV file data.
 Such as: BuildingData, TrapData, ObstacleData etc...
-* CoCSharp.Logging:
+* CoCSharp.Logging: *(Needs to be improved)*
   * Includes classes to log and dump packet.
-* CoCSharp.Logic: Village object strutures. *(Needs to be refactored)*
+* CoCSharp.Logic: Village object strutures. *(Needs to be improved)*
-  * Includes class for village objects: Village, Trap, Obstacle, Building etc...
+  * Includes classes for village objects: Village, Trap, Obstacle, Building etc...
 * CoCSharp.Networking: Networking and protocol support.
   * Defines some packets of the CoC networking protocol.
   * Includes classes to read and write CoC packets.